Preimplantation genetic diagnosis: Disabilities

 In 2006, three percent of PGD clinics in the US reported having selected an embryo for the presence of a disability.
 Couples involved were accused of purposely harming a child.
 This practice is notable in dwarfism, where parents intentionally create a child who is a dwarf.
 In the selection of a saviour sibling to provide a matching bone marrow transplant for an already existing affected child, there are issues including the commodification and welfare of the donor child.

 By relying on the result of one cell from the multi-cell embryo, PGD operates under the assumption that this cell is representative of the remainder of the embryo.
 This may not be the case as the incidence of mosaicism is often relatively high.
 On occasion, PGD may result in a false negative result leading to the acceptance of an abnormal embryo, or in a false positive result leading to the deselection of a normal embryo.

 Another problematic case is the cases of desired non-disclosure of PGD results for some genetic disorders that may not yet be apparent in a parent, such as Huntington disease.
 It is applied when patients do not wish to know their carrier status but want to ensure that they have offspring free of the disease.
-This procedure can place practitioners in questionable ethical situations, e.g. when no healthy, unaffected embryos are available for transfer and a mock transfer has to be carried out so that the patient does not suspect that he/she is a carrier.
-The ESHRE ethics task force currently recommends using exclusion testing instead.
+This procedure can place practitioners in questionable ethical situations, e.g. when no healthy, unaffected embryos are available for transfer and a mock transfer has to be carried out so that such patients do not suspect that they are carriers.
+The European Society of Human Reproduction and Embryology (ESHRE) ethics task force currently recommends using exclusion testing instead.
 Exclusion testing is based on a linkage analysis with polymorphic markers, in which the parental and grandparental origin of the chromosomes can be established.
 This way, only embryos are replaced that do not contain the chromosome derived from the affected grandparent, avoiding the need to detect the mutation itself.